Inaka Japan: A Quick & Easy Guide to Country life in Japan

 The best part of rural life in Japanese inaka is getting to know your neighbors and those around you.

-You will have plenty of opportunities to meet and interact with them, whether exchanging homegrown vegetables or going to the local festivals together.
+You will have plenty of opportunities to meet and interact with them, whether exchanging homegrown vegetables or going to local festivals together.

 Inaka people always try to include you in community activities and events to share their local culture.

-The country side lifestyle isn’t for everyone.
+The countryside lifestyle isn't for everyone.
 Here are a couple of reasons why.

 1. Lack of job opportunities

-So unless you can work remotely, start an online business, earn money online, or take up farming, making a living in the countryside might be a struggle.
+So, unless you can work remotely, start an online business, earn money online, or take up farming, making a living in the countryside might be a struggle.

-Additionally if you have children, educational opportunities may be scarce as some rural cities may only have one or two high schools with restricted resources.
+Additionally, if you have children, educational opportunities may be scarce as some rural cities may only have one or two high schools with restricted resources.

 2. Relying on personal transportation